AnneThor/reading-notes/realtime/event-driven-architecture.md

 ### What classic design pattern is best represented by event driven programming?

-Publisher/subscriber model.
+The observer pattern, where an object maintains a list of dependents and notifies them about any changes in state (to which they can either respond or ignore depending on their functionality).

 ### How do you test an event driven system?

 You test that the handlers are doing what you expect them to do, you can assume that the emit/on actions perform as expected.
-When I write tests I also check that the "emit" functions are being produced by the handler functions as expected.
+So basically unit tests, and then you can run end to end tests by deploying the whole system against a test environment and checking expected results.

 ## Vocabulary Terms